Technoculture/micro-ros-zephyr-template/README.md

 - [x] Enable RTT Tracing using Jtrace/SystemViewer
 - [ ] Add a UART-to-USB converter to `USART1`
 - [ ] Add threads to `main.c` file
-- [ ] Add micro-ros module
+- [ ] Add [SMF](https://docs.zephyrproject.org/latest/guides/smf/index.html) (or some other hierarchical state machine library)
-- [ ] Add a micro-ros node to `main.c` file
+- [ ] Add CANopen module
 - [x] Add a docker compose file for interactive exploration of the micro-ros node
-- [ ] Add [SMF](https://docs.zephyrproject.org/latest/guides/smf/index.html) (or some other hierarchical state machine library)

 # Template for a MicroROS node on Zephyr RTOS